dportik/dadi_pipeline/README.md

 ## **Reporting Bugs/Errors** <a name="RBE"></a>

 If you encounter any issues while using `dadi_pipeline`, it could be the result of a dadi-specific problem or an error in `dadi_pipeline`.
 I strongly recommend looking through the [dadi user group](https://groups.google.com/forum/#!forum/dadi-user) to see if a similar issue has been raised previously.
 This community resource is extremely helpful for troubleshooting.
 Ryan Gutenkunst has always been extremely helpful and generous with his time when it comes to resolving issues with `dadi`.
-However, it is important not to bother him with questions related specifically to this pipeline.
+However, it is important not to bother him with questions related specifically to this pipeline, as it is an independent project.
 If you have questions about `dadi_pipeline`, or have found an issue you believe is specific to `dadi_pipeline`, please post on the [issues page](https://github.com/dportik/dadi_pipeline/issues) here and not on the dadi user group!

 ## **Caveats** <a name="C"></a>